 Recommendations for preparing doctoral theses

-In the UAB Catalog you can find numerous documents about the process of preparing an academic work in general, and a thesis in particular, with the following subjects:
+In the UAB Search Tool you can find numerous documents about the process of preparing an academic work in general, and a thesis in particular, with the following subjects:

 - Tesis i dissertacions acadèmiques